Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the validity period for authorisation?

-Manufacturing authorisation is granted for an indefinite period, while GMP certificates have a duration of approximately three years.
+Manufacturing authorisation is granted for an indefinite period, while GMP certificates have a duration of approximately three years, although AIFA may grant a longer duration based on the risk assessment performed during inspections.

 How robust are the standard good manufacturing practices followed in your jurisdiction?